St. Croix has some of the most

 the property offers three

 beaches.
-Non-guests are welcome to rent a beach chaise for $10 per chair.
+Non-guests are welcome to rent a beach chair at The Mermaid.

-Beachside food and beverage service available at The Mermaid or The Grotto
+Beachside food and beverage service available at The Mermaid Beach restaurant.

 Turtle Beach, which is considered one of the most beautiful